earthly/earthly/docs/basics/part-7-using-remote-runners.md

 earthly sat launch my-satellite
 ```

 Once a satellite has been launched it is automatically selected for use.
-If you ever need to switch the satellite yourself, you can can use the command...
+If you ever need to switch the satellite yourself, you can use the command...

 ```bash
 earthly sat select my-satellite